xinyiHugeHard/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-people-picker.md

 For more information, see [Setsiteuseraccountdirectorypath: Stsadm operation](/previous-versions/office/sharepoint-2007-products-and-technologies/cc263328(v=office.12)).

+***
+***Powerhsell version***
+In [stsadm-to-microsoft-powershell-mapping](https://learn.microsoft.com/en-us/sharepoint/technical-reference/stsadm-to-microsoft-powershell-mapping) We can find setsiteuseraccountdirectorypath is mapped to [Get-SPSiteSubscription New-SPSiteSubscription Remove-SPSiteSubscription] but I think this is not correct
+ActiveDirectoryCustomFilter/~~ActiveDirectoryCustomQuery~~?

 ### Define the location of administrator accounts

 Administrative user accounts are often located in a different OU from regular site users.
 If you have used the Stsadm **setsiteuseraccountdirectorypath** operation to force People Picker to only return query resulting from a specific OU, you must also set the Stsadm **peoplepicker-serviceaccountdirectorypaths** property so the administrator can manage the site collection.